FlamJamCamCode/Crucible/foundations/24 nss.md

 - Evolution accelerates

 **The Craft Renaissance**:
-When basic needs cost almost nothing, human energy shifts to craft and meaning:
+When basic needs cost almost nothing and is naviagable in a deep intention sense, and higher order environment manifestation by will coalesence; Then human energy shifts to craft and meaning:
 - Chefs pursue flavor and ethics, not just efficiency
 - Artisans create beauty, not just function
 - Teachers focus on inspiration, not standardization